cotonne/cotonne.github.io/_posts/2018-05-13-efficient_bdd.md

     Behavior Driven Development

 You might know that Dan North coined as the one who defined "BDD".
-Born in UK, he used the word **"Behavior"** without a U.
+Born in UK, he used the word **"Behaviour"** with a U.

 A brief definition of BDD: "BDD is about **understanding** & **validating** business requirements through illustrative examples".